daeunyeo/Sleep-Stage-Classification-with-Multimodal-Biosignals/README.md

 ## 5. Lightweight Wearable Feasibility

 EEG Fpz-Cz + EOG achieves equivalent performance to a 4-channel setup at 1.5% accuracy cost.
 This 2-channel configuration is physically realizable in compact wearable form factors:

+The algorithm was initially framed around a sleep eye mask form factor.
+However, the same 2-channel (EEG Fpz-Cz + EOG) configuration is equally realizable in a forehead patch or other compact wearables, as the feature design is channel-combination-based rather than form-factor-specific.

 | Form Factor | Advantages | Limitations |
 |------------|------------|-------------|